zapier/visual-builder/docs/_partners/zap-templates.md

 Zap Template titles clearly and briefly state the apps the Zap connects and the workflow it accomplishes.
 They include the trigger and action apps and the actions they perform.
 They use present tense, active voice, and sentence case.

 Most Zap Template titles read something like this: `Add new Gmail emails to Google Sheets as rows`.
-The title mention what happens in the trigger app followed by what Zapier does in the action app, with a template like:
+The title mentions what happens in the trigger app followed by what Zapier does in the action app.
+Some examples of good titles:

-`Add new Trigger App items as Action App items`

-Replace the defaults with your trigger and action apps, the items Zapier watches for and creates in each, and a verb at the beginning of the sentence that fits the workflow.
-For example:
+- `Create Trello cards for new Wufoo form entries`
+- `Get Slack notifications for new Google Drive files in a folder`
+- `Subscribe new Gumroad customers to a MailChimp list`
+- `Save new SoundCloud tracks I like to Google Drive`

 > **Tip**: Use your discretion whether to mention the action or trigger app first.
 The trigger app works best first in most cases, but sometimes it sounds awkward—if so, go with the trigger app first.